pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

         accel1 = step1(accel)
         accel2 = step2(accel)

+        # If you need something passed in thats not a default/standard argument (ie it might come through kwargs), use the following:
+        if necessary_item in kwargs:
+            nec_item = kwargs[necessary_item]
+        else:
+            raise KeyError(f'{necessary_item} not in the additional arguments passed into predict')

         """
         FINALLY: the return of the _predict function needs to be 2 items
         1. a dictionary of the input to _predict, and anything that might be needed in other stages